asche1/PyCrystalField/README.md

 ## For documentation, see [here](https://github.com/asche1/PyCrystalField/wiki)

+### Update (April 18, 2025) to version 2.3.11

+Added CFLevels.Lig.LatticeTransformM to the CFLevels object upon importing the .cif file.
+This matrix transforms from Cartesian space to ABC space.

 ### Update (March 21, 2025) to version 2.3.10b

 Added many new transition metal ion radial integrals and spin orbit coupling constants.
 Also added new function `checkTMexist()` used to check if all three parameters required for calculation are known for a given transition metal ion.